crazycoderLucy/cvnetworking23-24/Part 2 - using ctfd + ctf challenges.md

-~~Used https://github.com/mdulin2/SC4 to transfer CTF challenges from last year to prepare the Cybersecurity class in competing in Cyber Cup 2024~~ We used the Spokane Cyber Cup 4 challenges from the 2022-2023 Cyber Cup.
+ We used the Spokane Cyber Cup 4 challenges from the 2022-2023 Cyber Cup.
 This is possible due to Dr. Steiner who teaches at Eastern Washington University.
 Thanks to Dr. Steiner, he hosted his Spokane Cyber Cup 4 project on Github for the public to use!
 We decided to transfer some of the easier challenges to let players get a grasp for Capture the Flag in the land of Cybersecurity.

 ![files](https://github.com/crazycoderLucy/cvnetworking23-24/assets/117693275/186e1046-3a97-4844-a95b-b990debde3fc)